Castle Rock (TV series): Development

 On February 17, 2017, it was announced that Hulu, J. J. Abrams, and Stephen King were collaborating on a new series entitled Castle Rock, based on King's large canon of work.
-It was further reported that the series would be written by Sam Shaw and Dustin Thomason, produced by Abrams' Bad Robot Productions, and distributed by Warner Bros.
+It was further reported that the series would be written by Sam Shaw and Dustin Thomason, produced by Abrams' Bad Robot, and distributed by Warner Bros.
 Television.
 Four days later, Hulu revealed that they had given the production a series order consisting of a first season of ten episodes, and executive producers would include Abrams, King, Shaw, Thomason, Ben Stephenson, and Liz Glotzer.
 On July 12, 2017, it was announced that Michael Uppendahl was joining the production as a co-executive producer and would direct the pilot episode.

 On August 14, 2018, it was announced that Hulu had renewed the series for a second season, which premiered on October 23, 2019.

 On November 3, 2020, Hulu canceled the series after two seasons.